 Merge duplicate records for accounts, contacts, or leads

 Duplicate records can creep into your data when you or others enter data manually or import data in bulk.
-Dynamics 365 for Customer Engagement helps you address potential duplicates by providing duplicate detection for accounts, contacts, and leads.
+Dynamics 365 Customer Engagement (on-premises) helps you address potential duplicates by providing duplicate detection for active records such as, accounts, contacts, and leads.
+When you merge a record any related or child records will also be merged.
 Your administrator may also set up duplicate detection rules for other situations.

 For example, let's say you enter a contact record, Jim Glynn, along with a mobile phone number.
 The duplicate detection rule discovers that you already have a similar record, and displays this dialog box.

-You're not sure if this is a new record (one that happens to have the same name as an existing contact) or a duplicate, so you click Ignore and Save.
+You're not sure if this is a new record (one that happens to have the same name as an existing contact) or a duplicate, so you click Save.

 If available on your system, you may also be able to check for duplicates of other record types, in addition to contacts, accounts, and leads.
 Check with your system administrator.
-Find your Dynamics 365 for Customer Engagement apps administrator or support person
+Find your Dynamics 365 Customer Engagement (on-premises) administrator or support person

 Merge duplicate records